Steve Kent (politician)

-Stephen Kent (born 7 May 1978) is a former Canadian politician from Newfoundland and Labrador.
+Stephen Kent (born 7 May 1978) is a Canadian entrepreneur and non-profit executive.
+Kent served as the former Mayor of Mount Pearl, former Deputy Premier of Newfoundland and Labrador, and former Minister of Municipal and Intergovernmental Affairs.

 After serving as the mayor and deputy mayor of Mount Pearl, he was elected as the member of the House of Assembly for Mount Pearl North in 2007.
 Kent was a cabinet minister in the administrations of premiers Kathy Dunderdale, Tom Marshall, and Paul Davis.

 Kent was appointed as the Chief Administrative Officer (CAO) of Mount Pearl in October 2017, and he subsequently left the House of Assembly.
 He resigned as CAO in 2020 amid investigations relating to his workplace conduct.
 He unsuccessfully ran in the 2025 Canadian federal election in the district of Avalon.

 Background

 Kent was born in Stephenville before his family moved to Mount Pearl in 1980.
 He attended O'Donel High School, where he had held the position of student council president, and graduated in 1996.
 In 2001, he completed a bachelor's degree in business administration with a Certificate in public administration at Memorial University of Newfoundland.
 Two years later in May 2003, he received his master's degree in management from McGill University in Montreal.